sinch/docs/docs/numbers/numbers-using-the-self-serve-portal.md

 title: Working with numbers in your dashboard
 excerpt: ''
 ---
-You can view, configure your SMS settings, buy, search for numbers and submit supporting documentation if needed, all inside your dashboard.
+You can view, configure your SMS settings, buy, search for numbers and submit supporting documentation all inside your dashboard.

 ## View numbers